Recognition of same-sex unions in the Czech Republic: Failed attempts in 2022–2024

+Developments in 2025–present

+In a legal case involving a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland, Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, the European Court of Justice (ECJ) ruled on 25 November 2025 that Poland must recognise same-sex marriages performed in other member states of the European Union.
+The ruling had an immediate legal effect in the Czech Republic as well, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages, rather than just granting them the limited rights of a registered partnership".
+Cupriak-Trojan and Trojan does not compel the Czech Republic to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.

 Religious performance

 In October 2022, the Old Catholic Church of the Czech Republic voted to allow its priests to bless same-sex partnerships.
-It began allowing registered partnerships to be performed with a church ceremony in January 2025.
+It began allowing registered partnerships to be performed in official church ceremonies in January 2025.
 In May 2023, the Evangelical Church of Czech Brethren, the second largest Christian denomination in the Czech Republic, also voted to allow its pastors to bless same-sex unions.

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.